 Step 2: Average paint and sundries (P&S) spend per hour

-To get this number you will need to consult your financial statements.
-Take your paint and sundries spent for the longest period you have accurate historical financial information for and divide that by the number of hours worked by your painting team (only painters producing projects) in that period.
+To get this number, you will need to consult your financial statements.
+Take your paint and sundries spend for the longest period you have accurate historical financial information for, and then divide that by the number of hours worked by your painting team (only painters producing projects) in that same period.

-In the last 3 months, you spent $13,932 on paint and sundries.
-Your painters worked 1440 hours in that period.
-So, you will divide $13,932 by the 1440 hours your painters worked in the year which gives you an average of $9.68/hour spent on paint and sundries.
+For example, in the last 3 months, you spent $13,932 on paint and sundries.
+Your painters worked 1,440 hours in that period.
+So, you will divide $13,932 by the 1,440 hours your painters worked in the year, which gives you an average of $9.68/hour spent on paint and sundries.

 Step 3: Average overhead cost per hour

-⚠️ To do this calculation you will need to refer to your financial statements for the same period you used to calculate your paint and sundries average hourly rate.
+⚠️ To do this calculation, refer to your financial statements for the same period you used to calculate your paint and sundries average hourly rate.

-Please note: this is over 3 months - The same period used in the previous calculation
+Using the example above, this is what the calculation will look like.
+And please note that this is over 3 months - the same period used in the previous calculation.

 3 Months Overhead Spend Expenses: $32,508